 Compatibility with other Hyperledger projects

-Where applicable, the project should be compatible with other active projects.
+Where applicable, the project should be compatible with other Graduated projects.

 Release numbering: the project should use the Hyperledger standard release taxonomy, once that is agreed upon.